-Machine learning, innovative robotics, and even the spread of blockchain mean that growing swaths of work are potentially automatable.
+Machine learning, innovative robotics, data analytics, and affective computing mean that growing swaths of work are potentially automatable.
 The impacts of automation on work and workers will vary substantially by industry, occupation, and even workplace—but they could transform most kinds of work and affect workers at every level, including senior management.
 Associations’ members and their own workforces will increasingly be affected by automation.

 Trends may create two classes of American workers: mission-critical players who move the organization forward and foot-soldiers who do the basic work.
 The latter are regarded by employers as relatively disposable, with lower prestige and pay.
 Such a two-tiered workforce is not assured, but it is being driven by deep structural forces, including the expansion of gig and freelance work and the rising inequality of opportunity for workers.

 American society and workplaces will continue to grow more diverse and inclusive as values evolve and younger generations increase their share in the demographic mix.
 This will occur against a backdrop of social, political, and racial polarization—and the workplace will be a primary arena in which contending views collide and issues are worked out.
 To meet these challenges, inclusion efforts can be treated as a systemic priority, supported by a new generation of tools and processes.